Wester Gladstone Hebridean Sheep

 Old man, old bikes

-Gordon at a local Vintage Motorcycle Club gathering.
+Gordon at the end of a successful Beamish Trophy Trial.
 Like us, the old bikes don't get out much these days.
 Nonetheless, we couldn't imagine life without having one or two around.

 Tree Planting